Prabhmeet2308/cse15l-lab-reports/lab-report-2-week-4.md

 ### Error 2: No arguments provided
-**Bug:** The code lacked a way to deal with a situation if no argument was provided to getlinks method
+**Bug:** The code lacked a way to deal with a situation if no argument or was provided an empty file to getlinks method

 **Symptom:** The symptom was an error message not allowing for the code to compile with a ArrayIndexOutOfBoundsException